 The superintendent shall develop a system for evaluating staff.
-Such a system shall provide for supervisory assignments for staff evaluation; observations; evaluation of new staff; criteria and related forms to be used for evaluating teachers, educational staff associates, and classified staff; observation and evaluation procedures; and probationary action; and non-renewal procedures.
+Such a system shall provide for supervisory assignments for staff evaluation; align with state law regarding teacher observations and evaluations; evaluation of new staff; criteria and related forms to be used for evaluating non-classroom teachers, educational staff associates, and classified staff; observation and evaluation procedures; and probationary action; and non-renewal procedures.
 All principals and administrators with staff evaluation responsibilities shall be appropriately trained and shall be expected to demonstrate the necessary skills to implement the staff evaluation plan of the district.
 The district may require the teacher to take inservice training provided by the district in the area of teaching skills needing improvement.
 The superintendent shall annually assess the quality of evaluation that exists in each administrative unit.